Sethegrossman/sethegrossman/_pages/personal_interests.markdown

 Other things I enjoy are:
 * Listening to folk music
-	* Also old rock and roll
 * Cooking
 	* I don't have a specialty, I just like making new recepies
 * Beginner yoga classes
 * Riding motorcycles
-* Going to auto shows
+* Attending to auto shows
-	* I've attended the Indiapolis Auto Show for the past 9 years and counting
+	* I've been to the Indiapolis Auto Show for the past 9 years and counting

 {% include feature_row %}